Jörg Bauer wins BBJ Expat CEO of the Year award

 “When I came here to Hungary I would not have ever thought that I would be standing here once,” he said, switching to Hungarian briefly to address the audience.
 “This award is a great motivation for all of us to find solutions that work for our companies and the country of Hungary well,” he added.

 GE Hungary inaugurated its Global Digital Development Center in Budapest in October of last year through a HUF 8 billion investment, creating almost 1,500 jobs in the country.
-Later that year rumors, arose that GE Steam Power Systems could have a good chance of winning a contract to supply the turbines for the upgrade of Hungaryʼs sole nuclear power plant in Paks.
+GE Steam Power Systems has also been reported to be among a number of companies in the running to supply the turbines for the upgrade of Hungaryʼs sole nuclear power plant in Paks.

 This year’s runners up for the 2017 BBJ Expat CEO of the Year award were: Marc de Bastos Eckstein, executive director of ThyssenKrupp Presta Hungary Kft.; Rick P. Enders, general manager of Budapest Marriott Hotel & Marriott Executive Apartments; Jesper Hassellund Mikkelsen, senior vice president of European Moulding and DUPLO, head of LEGO Moulding Denmark, and general manager of LEGO Manufacturing Hungary; and Stephan Interthal, general manager of the Kempinski Hotel Corvinus Budapest.